-In August 2018, the IEC Code was integrated with PAN in response to various internet browser-related problems faced by applicants.
-As a result, the new IEC Code is an electronic-IEC Code (e-IEC) and is identical to the PAN number of the applicant.
+In August 2018, the IEC Code was integrated with PAN Card in response to various internet browser-related problems faced by applicants.
+As a result, the new IEC Code is an electronic-IEC Code (e-IEC) which can be applied for online and it is identical to the PAN number of the applicant.
 Do note that after the August 2018 DGFT notice, various changes have been made to the policy and procedure for the IEC application.

 Any individual can apply for an IEC Code before the start of their export operations.